Noone2018b/SteamCMD-Syno-Guide/readme.md

 This requires a few things:

-* <steamCMD> is the SteamCMD root directory, e.g. `~/steamcmd` for the Docker container used here.
+* `<steamCMD>` is the SteamCMD root directory, e.g. `~/steamcmd` for the Docker container used here.
-* <user> is the account name.
+* `<user>` is the account name.
 (This assumes you've already logged in once, as above).
-* <gameDIR> is where the download will be stored, probably of the form `<mount>/<game>`, e.g. `/downloads/Half-Life` if you mounted your container's storage to `/downloads`.
+* `<gameDIR>` is where the download will be stored, probably of the form `<mount>/<game>`, e.g. `/downloads/Half-Life` if you mounted your container's storage to `/downloads`.
 See more notes on this below!
-* <OS> is the operating system for which you want the game: [windows | macos | linux]
+* `<OS>` is the operating system for which you want the game: [windows | macos | linux]
-* <appID> is the ID of the game you want to download, you can find this from the Steam Store page link, or [via SteamDB](https://steamdb.info).
+* `<appID>` is the ID number of the game you want to download, you can find this from the Steam Store page link, or [via SteamDB](https://steamdb.info).

 For a full list of command line options, see [the Valve wiki](https://developer.valvesoftware.com/wiki/Command_Line_Options#SteamCMD).

+## Throttling & progress

 To set download throttling, add a command: `+set_download_throttle <kbps>`.
 Note the units here!
-For me, on a typical countryside 5Mbit ADSL connection, something like 2500 kbps works well here, and shows average usage ~300 KB/s on my router's traffic monitor, with variation from ~200-400 KB/s (i.e. uses ~40-80% of my bandwidth, and leaves overhead to do other things!).
-Yes, my router has traffic management/shaping as an alternative to setting throttling here; no, it doesn't work all that well.
+For me, on a typical countryside 5Mbit ADSL connection, something like 2500 kbps works well here, and shows average usage ~300 KB/s on my router's traffic monitor, with variation from ~200-400 KB/s (i.e. uses roughly ~40-80% of my bandwidth, and leaves overhead to do other things!).
+Yes, my router has traffic management/shaping as an alternative to setting throttling here; no, it doesn't work all that well if you are at your bandwidth limit (there will always be lags in this case).
 Yes, it takes a long time to download large games... that's why I'm using my NAS!

 To check the progress of your download you can do one/all of the following: